ebzzry/ebzzry.github.io/en/fkd/human.md

 When our physical bodies convey messages that are not congruent to what we are speaking, an imbalance occurs.
 This creates confusion, and sometimes, frustration.
-If our speech is the sound that comes out of our mouths, our bodies are our shell.
+If our speech is the sound that comes out of our mouths, our bodies are our shells.
 Without a stable shell, our messages get lost.